The Invisible but Important Support: Plastic Multi Layer Bags

 - They are translucent or opaque with lower tensile strength.

 Manufactures today also employ the same method to make LDPE that was used in 1933 to manufacture low-density polyethylene (LDPE) as the first grade of polythene.
-This method involves using a high pressure process via free radical polymerization.
-These bags are translucent or opaque, quite flexible yet tough and with lower tensile strength and has high resilience.
+This method involves using a high-pressure process via free radical polymerization.
+These bags are translucent or opaque, quite flexible yet tough and with lower tensile strength and have high resilience.

 - It’s not biodegradable.

-- These threaten the life in the water bodies, affecting the marine eco-system.
+- These threaten life in the water bodies, affecting the marine eco-system.

 - They cause drain clogging.

-- These are harmful for animals if swallowed while eating food items.
+- These are harmful to animals if swallowed while eating food items.

-- If burned in open air, hydrogen cyanide is released which is carcinogenic.
+- If burned in the open air, hydrogen cyanide is released which is carcinogenic.